jen20/go-event-sourcing-sample/README.md

 Save(aggregate aggregate) error // stores the aggregates events Get(id string, aggregate aggregate) error // retrieves and build an aggregate from events based on an identifier
 ```

 It is possible to save a snapshot of an aggregate reducing the amount of event needed to be fetched and applied.

 ```
-SaveSnapshot(aggregate aggregate) error // saves the aggregate (no unsaved events are allowed on the aggregate when doing this operation)
+SaveSnapshot(aggregate aggregate) error // saves the aggregate (en error will be returned if there are unsaved events on the aggregate when doing this operation)
 ```

 The constructor of the repository takes in an event store and a snapshot store that handles the reading and writing of the events and snapshots.
 We will dig deeper on the internals below